ict-bigdatalab/awesome-pretrained-models-for-information-retrieval/README.md

 # awesome-pretrained-models-for-information-retrieval

-> A curated list of awesome papers related to pre-trained models for information retrieval.
+> A curated list of awesome papers related to pre-trained models for information retrieval (abbreviated to **pretraining for IR**).
 Any feedback and contribution are welcome!

-## Table of Contents
+## Pretraining for IR

 - [Survey paper](#survey-paper)
 - [Phase 1: First-stage retrieval](#first-stage-retrieval)